 Receiving Language Editing Before Submission

-After you are finished writing your Results section and have polished the rest of your research paper, be sure you to submit your manuscript to a language editing service before delivering it to journal editors.
+After you are finished writing your Results section and have polished the rest of your research paper, be sure to submit your manuscript to an English proofreading and paper editing service before delivering it to journal editors for publication.
 And learn more about the editing process to determine which kind of revision your paper needs.

 - How to Write a Research Paper Introduction

 - Writing the Results Section of a Research Paper

 - Which Verb Tenses to Use in a Research Paper

 - How to Write an Abstract for a Research Paper

 - How to Write a Research Paper Title

 - Common Transition Terms in Academic Papers

 - Active and Passive Voice in Research Papers